RocketChat/docs-old/guides/omnichannel-guides/omnichannel-manger-guides/webhook.md

 ---
 description: >-
-  Webhooks allow you to integrate the rocket.chat omnichannel to any third-party system, e.g., CRM, Zoho, etc
+  Webhooks allow you to integrate the Rocket.Chat Omnichannel to any third-party system, e.g., CRM, Zoho, etc
 ---